 In order to reduce the negative impact of globalisation and decrease unemployment, the EU created the European Globalisation Adjustment Fund in 2006.
 Its goal is to provide support to redundant workers who lost jobs due to globalisation.

-This emergency solidarity fund co-finances up to 60% of labour policies to re-employ workers or create businesses.
+This emergency solidarity fund co-finances labour policies to re-employ workers or create businesses.
 Funded projects include education and training, career advice, as well as help looking for a job, mentoring and business creation.